rebipp/worldfair-agrobio/worldfair-agrobio/content/introduction/pids.md

 ## Generating Resolvable URLs

-In FAIR data context, web resources require **uniqe**, **persistent**, and **resolvable** identifiers.
+In FAIR data context, web resources require **unique**, **persistent**, and **resolvable** identifiers.
 To ensure persistence, these identifiers must adhere to the [RFC 3986 IETF standard](https://datatracker.ietf.org/doc/html/rfc3986) for URIs .
 This implies they must encompass the following components:

 - `scheme`: `https`,
 - an `authority`: `www.example.com`